philbuchanan/Accordion-Blocks/readme.txt

 == Changelog ==
 = 1.1.0 =
+* New: An option to set and restore default accordion item settings
-* Fixed Accordions not working if showing multiple posts' content on one page
+* Fixed: Accordions not working if showing multiple posts' content on one page

 = 1.0.6 =
 * Fixed typo in plugin settings